ricacostt/tic-tac-toe/README.md

 This is a simple implementation of the classic game Tic-Tac-Toe using Python.
 The game is played on the command line interface.

 ## How to Play
+1. Players take turns placing their symbols on a grid.
+The game is won by getting three symbols in a row horizontally, vertically, or diagonally
-1. Player X starts the game
+2. Player X starts the game
-2. Enter a row and a column for your move
+3. Enter a row and a column for your move

 ## Features
 - The game keeps track of which player's turn it is.